Start Now

 Tradeoffs with bidirectional async replication:

-• Since xCluster replication bypasses the query layer for replicated records, database triggers won’t get fired and can lead to unexpected behavior
+• Since xCluster replication bypasses the query layer for replicated records, database triggers won’t fire, which can lead to unexpected behavior

-• Since xCluster replication is done at the write-ahead log (WAL) level, there is no way to check for unique constraints.
-It’s possible to have two conflicting writes in separate universes that will violate the unique constraint and will cause the main table to contain both rows but the index to contain just 1 row, resulting in an inconsistent state.
+• xCluster replication is done at the write-ahead log (WAL) level, so there is no way to check for unique constraints.
+Two conflicting writes in separate universes can violate the unique constraints, causing the main table to contain both rows but the index to contain only one row.
+This results in an inconsistent state.

-• Similarly, the active-active mode doesn’t support auto-increment IDs since both universes will generate the same sequence numbers, and this can result in conflicting rows.
-It is better to use UUIDs instead.
+• Active-active configurations don’t support auto-increment IDs since both universes will generate the same sequence numbers.
+This can result in conflicting rows, so it’s better to use UUIDs instead.

-1. Pick a column of the table that will be used as the partition column.
-The value of this column could be the country or geo name in a user table for example.
+1. Choose a column from the table that will serve as the partition column.
+This column could contain geographic information such as country or location name for each row in a user table.

-2. Next, create partition tables based on the partition column of the original table.
-You will end up with a partition table for each region that you want to pin data to.
+2. Create partition tables based on the partition column of the original table.
+You will need to create a partition table for each region where you want to store data.

 Resilience: Clusters with geo-partitioned tables are resilient to zone-level failures when the nodes in each region are deployed in different zones of the region.

-Consistency: Because this deployment model has a single cluster that is spread out across multiple geographies, all writes are synchronously replicated to nodes in different zones of the same region, thus maintaining strong consistency.
+Consistency: Because this deployment model employs a single cluster that spans multiple geographies, all writes are synchronously replicated to nodes in different zones of the same region, thus maintaining strong consistency.

 Latency: Because all the shard replicas are pinned to zones in a single region, read and write overhead is minimal and latency is low.
 To insert rows or make updates to rows pinned to a particular region, the cluster needs to touch only shard replicas in the same region.

-• Tables that have data that needs to be pinned to specific geographic regions to meet data sovereignty requirements
+• Tables that require data to be pinned to specific geographic regions to comply with data sovereignty requirements

-• Low latency reads and writes in the region the data resides in
+• Low latency reads and writes within the same region where the data is located

 Tradeoffs with geo-partitioning:

-• Row-level geo-partitioning is useful for specific use cases where the dataset and access to the data is logically partitioned.
-Examples include users in different countries accessing their accounts, and localized products (or product inventory) in a product catalog.
+• It is best suited for specific use cases where the dataset and access to the data can be logically partitioned.
+Examples include users in different countries accessing their accounts or localized products (or product inventory) in a product catalog.

-For applications that have writes happening from a single zone or region but want to serve read requests from multiple remote regions, you can use read replicas.
-Data from the primary cluster is automatically replicated asynchronously to one or more read replica clusters in the same universe.
-The primary cluster gets all write requests, while read requests can go either to the primary cluster or to the read replica clusters depending on which is closest.
+If your application requires writes to occur from a single zone or region, but you want to serve read requests from multiple remote regions, you can utilize read replicas.
+The primary cluster’s data is automatically replicated asynchronously to one or more read replica clusters located within the same universe.
+While the primary cluster handles all write requests, read requests can be directed to either the primary cluster or the read replica clusters, depending on proximity.

-Resilience: If you deploy the nodes of the primary cluster across zones, you get zone-level resilience.
-The read replicas do not participate in the Raft consistency protocol and therefore don’t affect resilience.
+Resilience: Deploying primary cluster nodes across multiple zones provides zone-level resilience.
+Read replicas do not participate in the Raft consistency protocol, meaning that they do not impact resilience.

 Consistency: The data in the replica clusters is timeline consistent, which is better than eventual consistency.

-Latency: Reads from both the primary cluster and read replicas can be fast (single digit millisecond latency) because read replicas can serve timeline consistent reads without having to go to the shard leader in the primary cluster.
-The read replica clusters do not handle write requests; instead they are redirected to the primary cluster.
-So the write latency will depend on the distance between the client and the primary cluster.
+Latency: Reads from both the primary cluster and read replicas can be quick with single digit millisecond latency, because read replicas can serve timeline-consistent reads without needing to involve the shard leader in the primary cluster.
+The read replica clusters do not handle write requests; they are redirected to the primary cluster.
+So the write latency is dependent on the distance between the client and the primary cluster.

 • Blazingly fast, timeline-consistent reads from replicas, and strongly consistent reads and writes to the primary cluster